 Eat a Bled Cream Cake

-Layers of puffed pastry, whipped cream, custard combine to produce the famous Bled cream cake.
+Layers of puffed pastry, whipped cream, and custard combine to produce the famous Bled cream cake.
 You can buy them everywhere in Bled and I highly recommend trying one.

 We tried one when we were at Bled castle.
 It certainly was a cake with a view!